 Requirements for basic protection for these innocent parties got assigned to state and provincial governments.
 Across North America, the general pattern for the auto insurance policy emerged, starting around 1927 and quickly spreading throughout the continent.

 Mandatory Ontario Car Insurance Today

-The statutory policy that the government of Ontario requires on all vehicles using public roads today covers four sections and the emphasis remains on protection of innocent parties, but also includes provisions designed to assure prompt treatment of injuries and recovery from an accident or insurable incident.
+The statutory policy that the government of Ontario requires on all vehicles using public roads today covers four sections and the emphasis remains on the protection of innocent parties, but also includes provisions designed to assure prompt treatment of injuries and recovery from an accident or insurable incident.

 Third party liability remains part of required coverage.
-The basic amount is no longer sufficient to cover more serious accident settlements, but this hasn’t been an effective problem, since a de facto minimum of $1 million has been in place for several decades.
+The basic amount is no longer sufficient to cover more serious accident settlements, but this hasn’t been an effective problem since a de facto minimum of $1 million has been in place for several decades.
 While not required, most motorists feel more comfortable with this level of coverage.

-Accident benefit coverage provides protection for health care amounts beyond those covered by OHIP, including rehabilitation costs.
-This section may also cover loss of income and other extended care costs.
+Accident benefits coverage provides protection for health care amounts beyond those covered by OHIP, including rehabilitation costs.
+This section may also cover the loss of income and other extended care costs.
 In June 2016, basic accident benefits were cut back by the Ontario government to lower the cost of mandatory coverage.
 Motorists can now purchase additional insurance to bring this coverage back to the pre-2016 level.